Spring-2023-CISC374/group-project-magician/README.md

 # group-game-project

 This assignment is where you will submit your code for your MVP as well as the rest of the versions of your educational game.

+#### HW12:
+- Added one spell for character to use in combat.
+- Created collision between spells and enemies.
+- Implemented 3 animations (2 for character, 1 for spell).